ayansengupta17/ayansengupta17.github.io/_pages/about.md

 ---

 Currently, I am pursuing my Masters in Control and computing from Indian Institute of Technology, Bombay.
-I completed my B.Tech from Indian Institute of Engineering Science and Technology (IIEST), Shibpur (formerly known as Bengal Engineering and Science University, Shibpur).
+I graduated from Indian Institute of Engineering Science and Technology (IIEST), Shibpur (formerly known as Bengal Engineering and Science University, Shibpur).
 My passion is to bring machine learning to a practical level where it is a product that solves problem for people.
 My major interests are in the domain of data science, machine learning, deep learning and reinforcement learning.
 But currently I am working on two projects which are not in the field of machine learning